lycaon7/RelationshipGraph3DVisualisation/README.md

 The project was done under the instruction of Prof. Richard Berkovits (https://physics.biu.ac.il/en/Berkovits_Richard).<br/>

+## Lists of Dependencies

+1. Pandas
+2. Numpy
+3. Pathlib
+4. Igraph
+5. Plotly
+6. LayoutBuilder
+7. DataProcessor

 ## Usage

+1. Install dependencies (Recommended using pip)
-1. Run the code.
+2. Run the code.
-2. Insert the path to a txt file of node relations into the console when prompted.
+3. Insert the path to a txt file of node relations into the console when prompted.
-3. Open the generated `build.html`.
+4. Open the generated `build.html`.

 NOTE: The project is built in a way to specifically accept txt files of the format that the FORTRAN simulations of Prof. Berkovits.